 Catechesis of the Good Shepherd (CGS) is a Faith Formation program for children ages 3-12 that is grounded in Scripture, Tradition, and Liturgy.
 CGS uses Maria Montessori's educational principles to provide a prayerful, age-appropriate environment, in which the child can explore the Gospel through hands-on materials representing essential proclamations of the Christian message.
 Catechists prepare the space called the Atrium, and they assist the child as she works to discover and respond with joy to the growing knowledge of their relationship with God, first proclaimed to them through Jesus, the Good Shepherd.

 Maria Montessori's work began with children who had special needs.
 As a Montessori-based program, CGS can often accommodate all kinds of children.
 Some children do better in smaller groups or in a modified setting, depending on their needs and abilities.
-Please contact the Faith Formation Office (see side bar) to discuss these possibilities for your child.
+Please contact the Faith Formation Office (see sidebar) to discuss which option might be best for your child.

-In Level I (ages 0-6), children prepare indirectly for First Communion.
+In Level I (pre-K and Kindergarten), children prepare indirectly for First Communion.
 They learn the nomenclature and gestures of prayer, scripture, and liturgy, especially Baptism and Eucharist.
 By focusing on the life and teachings of Jesus, the children recognize that it is Christ the Good Shepherd who calls them by name to his presence at the Eucharistic table.

 In Level II (Grades 1-3), children prepare directly for the sacraments of First Reconciliation and First Communion.
 The Diocese of Raleigh requires two years of direct preparation for First Communion, which is normally done in first and second grade.
 In Level II, the children build upon what they did in Level I, going deeper into the parables and maxims of Jesus, the Holy Bible, and the liturgy.
 During the second year of sacramental preparation, the children and their parents special assemblies about Reconciliation and Eucharist.
-First Reconciliation typically happens in January, and First Communion masses usually take place during the first two weekends of May.
+The assemblies usually begin in January (about 1 per month), and First Communions are usually celebrated in May.

 Parents are their children's first and primary catechist.
 If for some reason our CGS program doesn't work for your family, there are options available for doing catechesis at home.